-In a rapidly growing region like the Houston-Galveston metropolitan area, there is a need for a workable and sustainable program to conserve and protect the region's high value natural resources.
-The parks, open spaces, natural areas, farmlands, and waterways are an indispensable complement to the built environment and contribute to the regional economy, as well as the health and quality of life of area residents.
+For a rapidly growing region like the Houston-Galveston metropolitan area, the need exists for a workable and sustainable program to conserve and protect the region's high value natural resources.
+The parks, open spaces, natural areas, farmlands, and waterways are indispensable and contribute to the economy, and the health and quality of life of area residents.
 Almost 40% of the region's land cover is categorized as forest, wetland, or grassland (Figure 3-8).
 However, many of these resources are threatened by development.

-As the Houston metropolitan region continues to grow, there will be a demand for additional housing and employment, and a need to expand the transportation network.
-It is projected that up to 71% of the 2045 population will be located outside the Beltway - which is where much of the region's remaining undisturbed forest and grassland resources are.
+As the Houston metropolitan region continues to grow, there will be need for additional housing and employment, and for an expansion of the transportation network.
+It is projected that about 71% of the 2045 population would be located beyond the Beltway - which is where much of the region's remaining undisturbed forest and grassland resources are.
 Except proactive action is taken, we stand to lose or significantly impair these resources and the important ecological services that they provide to the region.
 In addition, the ongoing disappearance of undeveloped land will have serious consequences for air and water quality, agricultural productivity, wildlife habitat, opportunities for recreation and pursuing healthy lifestyles, and keeping the region's character and cultural heritage.
 The challenge is how to plan for the projected urban growth and increased mobility while conserving our high priority natural resources and preserving the ecological diversity of our region.